-Andreas Gursky is the highest-paid photographer in the world, creating large-scale photographs for which the most significant museums of modern art are fighting.
+Andreas Gursky is the highest-paid photographer globally, creating large-scale photographs for which the most significant museums of modern art are fighting.

-In the “99 cent” photograph, Gursky added a reflection of goods to the ceiling, creating a repeatability effect.
+In the “99 cents” photograph, Gursky added a reflection of goods to the ceiling, creating a repeatability effect.

-The history of the photo is somewhat ironic: this shot of an American store with goods of 99 cents Gursky conceived as a metaphor for the problems of modern consumer society.
+The photo’s history is somewhat ironic: this shot of an American store with goods of 99 cents Gursky conceived as a metaphor for the problems of modern consumer society.
 Recently, someone bought it for 2.2 million dollars – a metaphor for the global art market.